 Bobby has over 15 years experience in the restaurant industry, and is a graduate of the College of the Rockies Adventure Tourism Business Operations Diploma.

-Lana Jules, cultural ambassador, prepares and hosts our traditional Aboriginal salmon feasts and evenings of cultural sharing.
+Lana Jules, cultural host, prepares our traditional Aboriginal salmon feasts and evenings of cultural sharing.
 Lana, born and raised in Kyuquot, loves meeting our guests from across Canada and around the world.
 She's often accompanied by up to 4 generations of family and friends from Kyuquot, all who love the distinct and unique Canadian experience of cultural sharing while feasting on fresh salmon and halibut around a fire, on an island adjacent to where the fish was caught!
 Lana loves her home, and is a big part of welcoming all of our guests to this magnificent territory.

 Christine 'Chris' Jules, a Ka:'yu:'k't'h (Kyuquot First Nation) matriarch, keeps life in great perspective!
 She is constantly giving to those around her - including West Coast Expeditions guests.
 Chris, her late husband Victor, and her immediate and extended family have long blessed our lives and guests' experiences on Spring Island with delicious salmon feasts on our 5 and 7-day base camp packages.
 She is full of laughter, personal stories, and sincere reflection.
 Chris is part of our family and team - a piece of the West Coast Expeditions fabric since 1992!
 Her daughters Lana and Kathy have been rising to the occasion as the 'next generation' continuing the salmon feasts with our guests on Spring Island.
 Chris continues to join when able - it's always a great gathering!